zaycev/ds-gui/ABOUT.md

 We build upon the idea that by parsing a sentence and abstracting from its syntactic structure (e.g., dropping modifiers) we can obtain common sense knowledge.
 For example, the sentence *Powerful summer storms left extensive damage in California* reveals common sense knowledge about storms possibly leaving damage and being powerful.
 This knowledge can be captured by tuples of words that have a determined pattern of syntactic relations among them.
 While many of such tuples can be erroneous due to parse errors, statistically higher frequency tuples can be considered more reliable.

-We generated dependency tuples from parsed copora.
+We generated dependency tuples from parsed [English Gigaword](http://catalog.ldc.upenn.edu/LDC2003T05), [Spanish Gigaword](http://catalog.ldc.upenn.edu/LDC2011T12), [Russian ruwac](http://corpus.leeds.ac.uk/mocky/).
 The corpora were parsed using the following semantic processing pipelines:

 - [English](https://github.com/metaphor-adp/Metaphor-ADP/tree/master/pipelines/English)
 - [Spanish](https://github.com/metaphor-adp/Metaphor-ADP/tree/master/pipelines/Spanish)